evanlucas/learnyoumongo/exercises/insert/problem.md

 Use `console.log` to print out the object used to create the document.

-Make sure you use `JSON.stringify` convert it to JSON.
+Make sure you use `JSON.stringify` to convert it to JSON.

 -----------------------------------------------------------
 ## HINTS